If you can’t run, walk… (include full quote)

 From the outset we ought to accept that we are ill-equipped to deal with the vicissitudes of life; that’s why we recognize them as such.
 Otherwise, they’d be just like waking up to a rainy day and finding a hair in your omelette – big deal – get an umbrella, and for God’s sake, don’t waste all those eggs and fresh vegetables.
 The truth is that life has so much more in store for us than we are ever prepared for, and so we are constantly playing catch up on how to handle it.

 Who can help us?
 Our family members, best friends, neighbors, and community members, if only we are wise and brave enough to let them.
 Our students are some of the closest people we know, and somehow we engage with them as if we have answers and are working off a well-known script.
 Stop teaching, start showing your students how to figure out some of the same things that you don’t know either.
-Show them process, be vulnerable – it matters.
+Show them process, not answers.
+And be vulnerable – it matters.

 19 (and counting) years of language acquisition instruction, in both Spanish and English, have provided me with ample experience to assert what I do here.
 In those short 19 years, my students and I have have helped each other negotiate contracts, engineer for Fortune 20 conglomerates, fortify NATO alliances, earn raises and promotions, leave abusive relationships, access college, get married, raise children, forge and sever religious ties, lose weight, lose children, lose country, and somehow find a way to come to terms and thrive alongside challenges to everything we thought we knew.
 Life is inescapably traumatic and beautiful, and we all need the skills, the wisdom, and the courage to handle it.

 Come on – let’s learn how to speak life deeply!